dfinity/examples/motoko/hello-angular-motoko/README.md

     ```
     Once the job completes, your application will be available at `http://localhost:4200`.

-    If you make any changes while in development mode, the project will recompile on both the Angular and motoko side.
+    If you make any changes while in development mode, the project will recompile on both the Angular and Motoko side.

 -----

 ## Deploying the project to the IC:
 From the project root:

- 1. [Follow this guide except for the following](https://kyle-peacock.com/blog/dfinity/your-first-canister) - The `canister_id.json` file you need to modify is in the project root.
-Update both "motoko" and "www" "ic" properties.
-Please do not attempt to deploy as provided in the last part of the guide.
-Instead, run the command in step 2.

-    ```bash
-    # canister_id.json
-    {
-    "motoko": {
-        # replace this with your unique cansiter from the above guide
-        "ic":"65yca-4yaaa-aaaak-qaqcq-cai"
-    },
-    "www": {
-         # replace this with a second unique cansiter from the above guide
-        "ic": "zcp5t-tqaaa-aaaaj-aijea-cai"
-    }

-    ```

  2. Execute `npm run deploy:dfx` to deploy the project to your IC canisters.